synaptics-astra/doc/linux/index.rst

 Gstreamer Playbin Plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Astra platforms contain the Gstreamer playbin plugin.
+Astra Machina contains the Gstreamer playbin plugin.
 This plugin can automatically determine what type of pipeline to construct based on automatic file type recognition (see `Gstreamer documentation <https://gstreamer.freedesktop.org/documentation/playback/playbin.html?gi-language=c>`__).
 This simplifies pipeline creation.

-Playbin will autodetect the media file located at the specified uri and create a pipeline for it.
+Playbin will autodetect the media file located at the specified uri, and create a pipeline for it.
 It will then display the video on the video sink and render the audio on the audio sink.
 The video-sink and audio-sink parameters are optional.
-I they are not included the default video and audio sinks will be used instead::
+If the parameters are not included, default video and audio sinks will be used instead::

     gst-launch-1.0 playbin uri=file:///path/to/file video-sink="video sink" audio-sink="audio sink"